Human rights in Lithuania: Freedom of religion

 Religious freedom is guaranteed by Lithuanian Constitution in Article 26 and other laws.
 The criminal code includes three provisions to protect freedom of religion.
 It prohibits religious discrimination and provides for up to 2 years in prison for violations.
 Article 43 of the Constitution defines the relationship between religion and the State.
 The law divides registered religious groups into state-recognized traditional religious groups, other state-recognized religious groups, and all other registered communities and associations.
-The religious communities are divided into traditional and other.
+The religious communities are divided into "traditional" and "other".

-In 2009 Report on International Religious Freedom, it is stated that there are nine "traditional" religious groups listed by law that can trace their presence in the country back at least 300 years: Latin Rite Catholics (Roman Catholics), Evangelical Lutherans, Evangelical Reformed Churchgoers, Greek Rite Catholics，Orthodox Christians (Moscow Patriarchate), Old Believers, Jews, "Sunni Muslims" and Karaites.
+In 2009 Report on International Religious Freedom, it is stated that there are nine "traditional" religious groups listed by law that can trace their presence in the country back at least 300 years: Latin Church Catholics (Roman Catholics), Evangelical Lutherans, Evangelical Reformed Churchgoers, Eastern Catholics, Eastern Orthodox Christians, Old Believers, Jews, Sunni Muslims and Karaites.
 These traditional religious groups can enjoy many government benefits, including receive annual government subsidies that other groups are not granted to.
 Other state-recognized religious groups involve those who officially registered in the country for at least 25 years, have societal support from at least 15 adult citizens and have instructions that are in accord with laws and morality.
 Nontraditional groups can have the support from public funds for cultural and social projects.

-In 2017, a TV show in Lithuania is closed because one of the judges, actress and former lawmaker gave a Nazi salute while contestants sang a song that was made popular by a Jewish singer.
-Comments about anti-Semitic and anti-Muslim on the Internet were common.
+In 2017, a TV show in Lithuania was closed because one of the judges, actress and former lawmaker gave a Nazi salute while contestants sang a song that was made popular by a Jewish singer.
+Anti-Semitic and anti-Muslim comments were common on the Internet.

 Personal data protection

 The Lithuanian parliament passed the new law on personal data protection on 30 June 2018 and the law came into effect on 16 July 2018.
-The regulation of general data protection is about the protection of personal data both for consumers and companies/institutions, which provides more possibilities for consumers to control their data.
+The General Data Protection Regulation is about the protection of personal data both for consumers and companies/institutions and provides more options for consumers to control their data.